Fite, Nocardia sp., Artificial

 - It is important to blot well, residual oil may produce staining artifact.

-- A small percentage of Nocardia sp. organisms may resist taking the red stain and remain blue due to the growth phase of the individual organism.
+- A small percentage of Nocardia sp. organisms may resist taking the red stain and remain green due to the growth phase of the individual organism.

 - If using a xylene substitute, closely follow the manufacturer’s recommendations for coverslipping step.